bradyjoslin/workers-azuread-example/README.md

 ```

 note that if you'd like to disable this feature, you can toggle the config option `hydrateState` to `false`.

-## development

-local dev can be very closely simulated using [wrangler dev][wrangler dev]. note that `wrangler`/workers does not support specific secrets for `wrangler dev`. you should set up a different environment such as `development`, and use it in your local testing, in order to allow auth0 to successfully redirect you to `wrangler dev`'s `localhost:8787` set up (or use something like [`ngrok`][ngrok] for non-localhost usage). sane default environments for this repo are in development, see [this issue](https://github.com/signalnerve/workers-auth0-example/issues/4) for more details.

 ## deploying